• Skip to main content

 Along with the “D” handle, lay out the stakes perpendicular to the handle, alternating one under one over.

 The center mark should be facing up and centered on the handle.
-Place a stake weight on the stakes to hold them in place.
+Place a spoke weight on the stakes to hold them in place.

 Related post: